This information applies to pages in the CSUN template system.Windows-press ALT + an access key. Macintosh-press CTRL + an access key.

 Begin August 1st and end April 1st of the following calendar year.

-The Enrollment Period for the President's Volunteer Service Award begins July 1st and will end when all slots are filled.
+The Enrollment Period for the President's Volunteer Service Award begins July 1st and will end on Thanksgiving.
 There are a total of 500 slots available to CSUN individuals and groups, which will be administered on a first-come first-served basis by signing up online or in the Matador Involvement Center.

 Young Adults (15-25): 100—174 hours

 Adults (26+): 250—499 hours

 For the purpose of the President's Volunteer Service Award, a group, club or organization is any association of two or more individuals.
 Each member of the group, club or organization must complete at least 25 hours of service with a group's cumulative hours being at least 200 hours within the Recognized Service Period.

 *Please note that every member must complete a minimum of 25 hours of service within the Recognized Service Period.

 Students, clubs, organizations, faculty, and staff must submit a record of hours served each month to:

 The Unified We Serve—Program Assistant in the Matador Involvement Center

 *Original signatures are required.